 1(d) Our Pacific plan evolves around culturally responsive pedagogy.
 We look for opportunities for our students to explore their own cultures in the classroom.
 We also look to discuss key social science concepts through Pacific contexts.
-For example, our migration unit explores the journey of flexible with assessment to meet the needs of our Pasifika people to New Zealand, the obstacles they Pacific students.
-This includes offering oral faced and their contribution to society.
+For example, our migration unit explores the journey of Pasifika people to New Zealand, the obstacles they faced and their contribution to society.
 Topics